aselshall/gwh/hw/project.md

 A: If the path name has a dot `.`  or special characters, you will have this issue.
 Keep your path name simple.

+**Q.2: On my Linux or Mac machine, ModelMuse is working but MODFLOW `mf2005.exe` is not working.**

+MODFLOW is a Fortran code and the USGS has compiled it for you, which is the `mf2005.exe` file.
+This is compiled for a Windows machine.
+If you are using a mac or Linux than you have to compile it yourself (not recommended).
+You need to have a windows machine with ModelMuse installed on it.

+**Q.3: MODFLOW on AppsAnywhere is not working.**

+AppsAnywhere does not have MODFLOW (e.g., mf2005.exe).
+AppsAnywhere has ModelMuse which is a GUI for MODFLOW codes and other USGS codes (e.g., MODPATH) and PEST.
+To use any of these executables you need to have them on your local machine and link ModelMuse to them.
+For example, if you want to use MODFLOW 2005, then you need to link ModelMuse to your mf2005 (wherever that is on your machine) as shown in the tutorial video.
+Also, you need to have a legitimate path.
+For example, your file path cannot contain a dot '.' or any special characters.
+Most importantly, ModelMuse needs to have access to that file location.
+That is why AppsAnywhere might not work, and it is recommended to directly install ModelMuse on your own machine.

 ## References
 - Elshall, A.S., A.D.
 Arik, A. El-Kadi, S. Pierce, M. Ye, C. A. Wada, K.M.
 Burnett, ​L.L.
 Bremer, and G. Chun (2020), Groundwater sustainability : A review of the interactions between science and policy, Environmental Research Letters, 15 , 093004. https://doi.org/10.1088/1748-9326/ab8e8c